jhudsl/tidyversecourse/docs/02-get-data.md

 Further, by default, `read_excel()` converts blank cells to missing data (NA).
 This behavior can be changed by specifying the `na` argument within this function.
 There are a number of additional helpful arguments within this function.
 They can all be seen using `?read_excel`, but we'll highlight a few here:

-* `sheet` - argument specifies the name of the sheet from the workbook you'd like to read in (string) or the integer of the sheet from teh workbook.
+* `sheet` - argument specifies the name of the sheet from the workbook you'd like to read in (string) or the integer of the sheet from the workbook.
-* `col_names` - specifies whether the first row of the spreadsheet should be used as column names (dfault: TRUE).
-Additionally, if a chracter vector is passed, this will rename the columns exlicitly at time of import.
+* `col_names` - specifies whether the first row of the spreadsheet should be used as column names (default: TRUE).
+Additionally, if a character vector is passed, this will rename the columns explicitly at time of import.
 * `skip` - specifies the number of rows to skip before reading information from the file into R. Often blank rows or information about the data are stored at the top of the spreadsheet that you want R to ignore

 For an example, we are able to change the column names directly by passing a character string to the `col_names` argument: